larsjuvik/bank-system/README.md

 dotnet publish -c Release
 ```

-## Application Structure
+## Application Structure :books:

 The application is in global `InteractiveServer` mode in order to use MudBlazor.
 Uses cookie-based Authentication and authorization without `ASP.NET Core Identity`.
+On startup, the database is seeded with randomized data.

-## Security notes
+## Security notes :closed_lock_with_key:

 This application is a demo at heart, and has settings promoting easy development on the cost of less security.
 For an overview the security, see the [Security](./docs/SECURITY.md) document.

-## Goals and nice-to-have's
+## Goals and nice-to-have's :white_check_mark:

 - [ ] A data table for Admins to manage users
 - [ ] A home page for users, where they can add bank accounts
 - [ ] A transactions page, where users can see transactions from a specific account
 - [ ] Sliding cookie expiration within SignalR-connection

-## Attributions
+## Attributions :star:

-Thank you to the following libraries and frameworks :heart:
+BlueFlare was built on the following libraries and frameworks:

 - [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor)
 - [MudBlazor](https://mudblazor.com)